You can raise a complaint directly to your lender without a Claims Management Company.

 Please refer to your Conditional Fee Agreement for more information.

-We provide professional claims management services with a fee charged of 36% inclusive of VAT calculated on the Total Redress Awarded.
+We provide professional claims management services with a fee calculated based on a percentage of the Total Redress Awarded.

 This can include; a cash award, a balance reduction, or a combination of the two.

-We work on a Conditional Fee Agreement, with a fee payable of 36% inclusive of VAT.
+We work on a Conditional Fee Agreement, with a fee payable which is calculated based on a percentage of the Total Redress Awarded.

 Upon the completion of a claim, we will raise an invoice payable by you following the services provided.